• HOME

 How to do it

-Purchase the second edition of Blue Line to Blue Line and complementary route maps on the Writer page when they're published later this year.
+Purchase Blue Line to Blue Line and the map set on the Writer page and thru-hike it.

 Completers

-In recognition of thru-hikers, a certificate and patch are available.
-Fill out the Trans Adirondack Route Thru-hiker Application HERE and then reach out to me via the Contact page.
+A certificate, patch, and t-shirt are available for $30.
+Fill out the Trans Adirondack Route Thru-hiker Application here and then reach out to me via the Contact page.

 Reported successful non-winter thru-hikes = 33